xo/xo/README.md

 * [sqlc](https://github.com/relops/sqlc)

 # TODO #
-* Fix/finish postgres index column order
-* Add option to ignore index names
+* Add option to use index names
 * Fix name generated for indexes
 * Finish support for --{incl, excl}[ude] types
 * Finish support for ignoring fields (ie, fields managed by database such as